-You have the right to be paid the following provisions outlined in the Saudi Labour Code.
+You have the right to be paid the following provisions outlined in the Labour Law.

-Wages of daily rate workers are paid at least once a week.

-- Wages of monthly rate workers are paid once a month. - If the work is performed by piece and it requires a period exceeding two weeks, a payment proportionate to the work completed by the worker must be made to the worker every week.
-The full balance of the wages is to be paid within the week immediately following the delivery of the work. - In cases other than those mentioned here, wages are to be paid to the worker at least once a week.
+- 6 Wages of daily rate workers are paid at least once a week. - 10 Wages of monthly rate workers are paid once a month. - If the work is performed by piece and it requires a period exceeding two weeks, a payment proportionate to the work completed by the worker must be made to the worker every week.
+The full balance of the wages is to be paid within the week immediately following the delivery of the work. - In cases other than those mentioned here, wages are to be paid to the worker in a mutually agreed time period.

 You have the right to leave your workplace during your free time.
-However, always keep your iqama, mobile telephone and some currency with you.
-It will help you to contact your employer, colleagues or friends in case of an emergency.
+However, always keep your Emirates identity card, mobile phone and some money with you.
+It will help you to contact your employer or colleagues in case of emergency.

-You have the right to be paid for work completed even if you are arrested, quit your job or are fired.
+You have the right to be paid for work completed even if you are arrested, if you quit your job or if you are fired.
 Your employer cannot withhold your wages under any circumstances.
 However, do not forget that your entitlement to maximum benefits are due once you complete your contractual probation period.
-The workers who have completed service of a year or more and are entitled to leave the employer have the right to claim for pay for unused leave days.
-If there is a problem receiving this compensation, contact the Labour Department nearest your work area in Saudi Arabia or the Community Welfare Attaché at the Pakistan Embassy or Consulate through the telephone numbers provided at the back of this booklet.
+Workers who have completed service of a year or more have the right to claim for pay for unused leave days.
+If there is problem receiving this compensation or any other related issue, you can contact the UAE Ministry of Labour and Social Affairs or the Community Welfare Attaché at the Pakistan Embassy or Consulate through the telephone numbers provided at the back of this booklet.

-NOTE: If you are a domestic worker, some of the rights explained in this booklet may not apply to you (because domestic work is still excluded from labour law coverage in Saudi Arabia).
+NOTE: If you are a domestic worker, some of the rights explained in this booklet may not apply to you (because domestic work is still excluded from labour law coverage in the UAE).
 You need to negotiate benefits with your employer.
 Although the labour laws do not cover you, you are entitled to termination notice, unpaid wages protection and the payment of your wages to be made into a bank account in your name.